Norman Kleiss: World War II

 On June 4–6, 1942, Kleiss fought in the Battle of Midway.
 On the morning of June 4, Kleiss accompanied thirty-two SBD dive bombers led by Enterprises air group commander, Lieutenant Commander C. Wade McClusky, on a search to find the Japanese carrier task force led by Vice Admiral Chuichi Nagumo.
-After several hours of searching, McClusky's group spotted a lone Japanese destroyer, the Arashi, and changed direction to mirror its heading.
+After several hours of searching, McClusky's group spotted a lone Japanese destroyer, the Arashi, and changed direction to copy its heading.
 In a few minutes, McClusky's pilots caught sight of the main body of the Japanese fleet.
 At 10:22 (Midway Time), Scouting Six attacked the Japanese carrier Kaga.
 At least four pilots from Kleiss's squadron and the accompanying squadron (Bombing Six) scored direct hits.
 Dusty Kleiss was the second pilot to score a hit, putting his 500-pound bomb and his two wing-mounted bombs into the forward section of Kagas flight deck, right near the Rising Sun insignia.
 In five minutes, three United States dive bomber squadrons had mortally damaged three of the four Japanese aircraft carriers.

 On the afternoon of June 4, Kleiss accompanied another dive bomber mission launched from USS Enterprise, this one led by Lieutenant W. Earl Gallaher.
 Gallaher's dive bombers located the fourth Japanese carrier, the Hiryu, and fatally crippled it.
 Again, Kleiss scored a direct hit on the bow, one of only four or five pilots to do so.
 On June 5, Kleiss accompanied Enterprises dive bombers on their third mission of the battle, one that failed to sink (or damage, for that matter) a lone Japanese destroyer, the Tanikaze.
 Then on June 6, Kleiss accompanied Enterprises dive bombers in a mission that helped sink the Japanese cruiser Mikuma.
 Kleiss's bombs struck near Mikuma’s smokestack.
 Kleiss was the only pilot to score three direct hits with a dive bomber plane during the Battle of Midway.
 For his participation in the battle, Kleiss received the Navy Cross in November 1942.